Creator: Laurence Olivier

 - Large Ham: Frequently labeled as such by detractors.
 Granted, Olivier was a classically trained stage actor, and it did become his default style in Shakespeare adaptations or his paycheck roles.
 But anyone watching Olivier in, say, The Entertainer or Marathon Man would know he was capable of more nuanced performances.

-- Mean Character, Nice Actor: Despite playing Nazis and cruel emperors, he was known as a very friendly, down to earth guy in real life to the point that he hated being called by any of his royal titles and preferred to be addressed as Larry.
+- Mean Character Nice Actor: Despite playing Nazis and cruel emperors, he was known as a very friendly, down to earth guy in real life to the point that he hated being called by any of his royal titles and preferred to be addressed as Larry.
 He was such a nice guy that even Marlon Brando, who was known as a big jerkass, couldn't bring himself to seduce Vivien Leigh when they were married.
-Dustin Hoffman has said that, contrary to rumors that he and Olivier didn't get along while making Marathon Man, Olivier and then-wife Joan Plowright took Hoffman to dinner several times, and presented him with Olivier's personal copy of the Complete Works of Shakespeare once filming ended.
+Dustin Hoffman has said that, contrary to rumors that he and Olivier didn't get along while making Marathon Man, Olivier and wife Joan Plowright took Hoffman to dinner several times, and presented him with Olivier's personal copy of the Complete Works of Shakespeare once filming ended.

 - Method Acting: He famously hated method acting, which is reassuring given some of the roles he played.